Saranraj0224/studyx/HOSTING_GUIDE.md

 - The application will automatically use the latest data from the database
 - Frontend updates require redeployment
 - Database schema changes need careful migration planning

+## Quick Fix Checklist

+If authentication isn't working:
+- [ ] Email confirmation is disabled in Supabase
+- [ ] Database migration has been run
+- [ ] Environment variables are set correctly
+- [ ] Site URL is configured in Supabase
+- [ ] User can create account and login immediately